Objective Evidence For Subjective Experience (2022)

 We need to distinguish between the resurrection itself and theologies of the resurrection.
 The central Christian belief is that Christ’s death has somehow put us right with God and given us a fresh start.
 Theories as to how it did this are another matter.
 The objective evidence for the resurrection is concerned with the fact that it actually did happen, and not so much with what it achieved and how.
 According to Lewis, theories about Christ’s death are not Christianity: they are explanations about how Christianity works.

 The overwhelming objective evidence for the resurrection of Jesus provides the foundation upon which the new life of the Christian is based.
 The old life is coming to an end, and the new life has already begun.
 The Creator has re-created.

-A Christian is one who has God for his Father.
+A Christian is one who has YHWH for his Father.
 But cannot this be said of every human being, Christian or not?
 Emphatically no!
-The idea that all people are children of God is not found in the Bible anywhere.
+The idea that all people are children of YHWH is not found anywhere in the Scriptures.
+Nevertheless, every human being is the creation oof YHWH.
 According to Packer, “Sonship to God is a supernatural gift which one receives through receiving Jesus.”